NCI-ITEB/tumor_epidemiology_approaches/sessions/session_3/practical.md

 ## Reviewing FASTQ-based QC results

 **9\.** We’ll begin by examining the FastQC output.
-If you review the script we submitted you’ll see the command we used to run this:
+Here is the command we used to run FastQC in our script:

 {% include image-modal.html link="practical_assets/6_fastqc_command.jpeg" %}
 <figcaption class="is-italic is-size-7">
 <ul>
-<li>-t is an option to run fastqc with multiple cpus</li>
+<li><code>-t</code> is the option to run fastqc with multiple cpus</li>
-<li>the backslashes, “**\”**, at the end of lines tells bash to ignore the newlines, allowing us to keep writing the fastqc command over several lines.
+<li>the backslashes, <code>\</code>, at the end of lines tells bash to ignore the newlines, allowing us to keep writing the fastqc command over several lines.
 You will see these backslashes in nearly every command we run.</li>
 </ul>
 </figcaption><br>

-Fastqc will generate a graphical quality report for each input sample (which can be in fastq or bam/sam/cram format), which it will title [sample name]_fastqc.html.
-You can view these reports if you wish, but MultiQC has already incorporated this data for us.
-The results for FastQC within the MultiQC report are located at the end of the report, so click on the ‘FastQC’ tab in the table of contents on the left to jump there.
+Fastqc will generate a graphical quality report for each input sample (which can be in fastq or bam/sam/cram format), which it will title <code>[sample name]_fastqc.html</code>.

+MultiQC has already incorporated the these reports for us, so let's examine them.
+Click on the ‘FastQC’ tab in the table of contents on the left to jump there.

 ---